katur/dbms/README.md

 	* fail(site)
 		+ mark the site as failed
 		+ clear lock table
-		+ mark all replicated variable's versions as not available_for_read
+		+ mark all replicated variable's versions as not available_for_read (Note: could just delete them, but we're keeping them for debugging purposes)
 	* recover(site)
 		+ mark the site as active
 		+ see if any transcations waiting on write should be writing to the newly recovered site